microsoft/nni/docs/source/reference/experiment_config.rst

     * - name
       - ``str`` or ``None``, optional
       - Default: None.
-Name of the built-in or registered algorithm.
+Name of the built-in or registered algorithm, case insensitive.
         ``str`` for the built-in and registered algorithm, ``None`` for other customized algorithms.

     * - className